godwokeh/my-algorithms/README.md

-# Sorts
+# Sorting algorithms
-all sort algorithms
+all sorting algorithms